 Business Information Systems

-Business information systems provides the perfect combination of business and technology through selected coursework.
-This major combines preparation in information systems with selected core courses in business.
+The business information systems complementary major at Anderson University provides the perfect combination of business and technology through selected coursework.
+This program combines preparation in information systems with selected core courses in business.
 This option provides strong preparation for working with technology in businesses environments.
 The information systems minor is an excellent choice for students interested in accounting, graphic design, nursing, or law.

 Start your AU story